JonathonDavis/Awesome-Iguanas/README.md

 The methodology behind `IguanaGPT` involves the following steps:

 1. **Data Collection**:
-   - Leverages a Neo4j graph database populated with the latest CWE (Common Weakness Enumeration) data
+   - Leverages a Neo4j graph database populated with the latest CWE (Common Weakness Enumeration) data from [OSV](https://osv.dev/)
    - Regular updates ensure the database remains current with emerging vulnerabilities
    - Correlates vulnerability patterns across different programming languages and frameworks

 2. **LLM Integration**:
-   - Utilizes Llama, a state-of-the-art Large Language Model, to analyze and detect vulnerabilities in code
+   - Utilizes Llama to analyze and detect vulnerabilities in code
    - Fine-tuned specifically for code analysis and vulnerability detection
    - Implements prompt engineering to optimize model responses for security contexts